Johnny Ford

 Rachael: Right.

 Rachael: Yeah, I gotcha.
 Almost done.
-How do you define drag, like your own definition?
+How do you define drag, like, your own definition?

-Johnny: My own definition of drag.
-My definition of drag is pretty wide.
-Drag can honestly be anything that pushes you out of your normal comfort zone.
-So it doesn’t necessarily have to do with [inaudible], like you could throw on like a piece of clothing and that could be drag for you.
-It just changes how you see yourself and how you present yourself to the world.
-So drag for me is just shifting their expression outwardly, and pushing yourself into a new element.
+Johnny: Drag can honestly be anything that pushes you out of your normal comfort zone.
+So, it doesn’t necessarily have to be makeup.
+It’s like, you could throw on, like, a piece of clothing and that could be drag for you.
+It [unclear] changes how you see yourself and how you present yourself to the world.
+So, drag, for me, is just shifting their expression outwardly, and pushing yourself into a new element.

 Rachael: I love that.
 Okay, next, what do you think is the purpose of drag?